philiporange/media-server/README.md

 # Media Server

+> **Warning**: This project is under active development.
+APIs and features may change without notice.

 A high-performance HLS (HTTP Live Streaming) media server built with FastAPI.
 Handles video and audio streaming with smart transcoding and remuxing.

 ## Features